Dmitry Demushkin: 2000s

-2010's
+2010s

 On April 27, 2010, the Moscow City Court classified the "Slavic Union" movement as extremist.
-On June 29, 2010, the Supreme Court of the Russia upheld the decision of the Moscow City Court to ban the movement.
+On June 29, 2010, the Supreme Court of Russia upheld the decision of the Moscow City Court to ban the movement.
 On the same day, Demushkin announced the dissolution of the organization.
 The successor of the banned movement was called the "Slavic Force."

 "Slavic Force" positioned itself as a Nazi organization, recognizing the work of the leaders of the NSDAP as its basis.
 The organization openly demanded the "cleansing" of the country from all "non-Russians", with the only exception being representatives of ethnic groups that did not have statehood.
 For these purposes, the organization supported and encouraged right-wing radical violence.

 On December 11, 2010, Demushkin took part in the Riots on Manezhnaya Square (2010), but categorically denied accusations that nationalists provoked clashes with riot police.

 On March 12, 2011, he spoke at a rally in Moscow in defense of Colonel Kvachkov, who was accused of attempting to orchestrate a rebellion.

 In 2011, Demushkin co-founded the nationalist organization "Russians", however it was banned in 2015.

 On May 3, 2011, Demushkin co-founded the nationalist organization "Russians" with DPNI leader Alexander Belov, however it was banned in 2015.
 The new organization was created on the basis of the banned Slavic Union and DPNI, as well as a number of other nationalist movements.
 In July 2011, Demushkin, together with two associates (Alexander Belov and Vladimir Maksimov) went to Chechnya, after which he admired the state of affairs in the republic, which caused a mixed reaction among Russian nationalists.

 On January 29, 2012, Demushkin spoke in the parliament of the Chechen Republic, where he raised the issue of giving the Russian people a state-forming status in the Russian Federation.
 This proposal involves the introduction of appropriate amendments to Article 1 of the Constitution of the Russia.
 Earlier, the head of the Chechen parliament, Dukuvakha Abdurakhmanov, commented on Demushkin's initiative, saying in an interview with the Russian News Service that the body was ready to come up with a legislative initiative to change the status of the Russian people.
 At the same time, he stressed that legally this "will not give anyone anything."
 Abdurakhmanov also said “but if there is such a desire, and this desire is constantly exploited politically, it is possible to place emphasis (on the issue).”